 The tour company tried to change our tour for 2 hours later. we explained we were already there.
 We ended up having to wait 1 hour to catch the roman forum tour for the group that had seen the Colosseum before us.
 We had to cut our tour of the forum short to head back to the Colosseum for our tour.
 The tour that was supposed to be 12 people and limited to 6 during the underground part had 22 people!

 Because of this, we didn’t feel we got the intimate tour we had expected and definitely didn’t get to ask the questions we usually like to ask especially my son.
 Thankful Viator has wonderful customer service and guarantees you get what the tour describes.
 We did find the underground very interesting and our kids loved “fighting” Dad on the stage like gladiators.

 *Update: Viator appropriately compensated us for our tour issues.
 They have great customer service and is why we usually book our tours through them.

 We really enjoyed seeing Greece on our Greek Cruise.
-I think the cruise took us to some islands we were happy to have a day visit to but don’t need to visit again.
+We visited islands/stops we were happy to have a day visit to but don’t need to visit again.
 I would like to visit Greece again and stay on a few islands when its warm enough to swim.
-We really enjoyed Rome this trip and not so much Venice which is interesting because the first time we visited Italy we loved Venice and didn’t love Rome- just felt like a big old city but this trip it felt different.
+We really enjoyed Rome this trip and not so much Venice.
+Interestingly enough our first time we visited Italy we loved Venice and didn’t love Rome.

 You can also check out our Mediterranean Cruise here.